ansible/molecule/docs/getting-started-roles.md

 - Use [Using podman containers](examples/podman.md) for a detailed ansible-native Podman lifecycle.
 - Use [Systemd Container](guides/systemd-container.md) when the role manages services and needs `systemd` as PID 1.
+- Use [shared state for multiple role scenarios](#test-multiple-scenarios-with-shared-state) when scenarios reuse the same test instances.
+- See [Shared state vs per-scenario resources](getting-started-collections.md#shared-state-vs-per-scenario-resources) for the collection testing pattern.